sudask/gnn_demo/README.md

 Now it is a big problem how to combine two grids of different scale and different observing operator.

 Now a potential approach is: building two models, using weighted sum of these two models.
 To some extent, we can claim that model using grid bigger than the other will have a better result, and the mixture of a better result and a poorer one seems to generate a 'middle' result, which is worse than the better one.
 But the key point is there are two different observing operator, which leads to the probablility that a model gives a better result with a smaller grid in some points.

+12.5
+Now the CompleteGNN to solve the full question is set.
+Just run main.py, you will get a loss curve and a figure.
+The potential approach proves good.
+Although the two grids generate two results in which one is better than the other, mixture of these two gives a lower loss averaged on all training data.
+0.001 is an appropriate learning rate for now.
+But I dont know whether the result itself is good -- will it outperform bilinear interpolation?